yangdongchao/AcademiCodec/SoundStream_24k_240d/readme.md

 ### For Training
-set the right path to statr/start.sh
+set the right path to start.sh

 run: `bash start.sh`